0xd3bs/encode-hackathon-spectral/README.md

 ## Setup

-This starter kit is written in Python, you are free to use any language you want.
+This project is written in Python, you are free to use any language you want.
 We use OpenAI's GPT-4o model for this example, but you are free to use any model you want.
 If you follow the starter kit, you will need an OpenAI API key.